ceflynn/ceflynn/README.md

-- 👋 Hi, I’m @ceflynn
+- 👋 Hi, I’m Chris Flynn
-- 👀 I’m interested in computer science and coding.
+- 👀 I’m interested in computer science and coding
-- 🌱 I’m currently learning javaScript and python
+- 🌱 I’m currently a data science student at Flatirons School
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that can get me more experience
 - 📫 ceflynn@gmail.com

 <!---